GBJim/pvanet-docker/README.md

 # This is a Dockerfile that builds a docker image of [PVANET](https://github.com/sanghoon/pva-faster-rcnn)

 ## This image can only be built inside the IronYun domain, otherwise the caffemodel for PVANET will be missing
+### To install a host mahcine for this docker image, please refer to [this](https://gist.github.com/GBJim/aff22d6f99746ab8f272c9f6100d0ea9)

 ## Build the image:
 1.Clone this repository and switch to production branch